ajsouza/PHP-Classes-for-OAS-API/README.md

 * Agency
 * Campaign Group

-The entities we plan to support are (work in progress);
+The entities we plan to support, they are currently a work in progress;
 * Insertion Order
 * Campaign
 * Creative